OP-LoRA: The Blessing of Dimensionality: Additional Results

-\textbf{Is OP-MF more effective at reaching the SVD solution than standard MF? } In \cref{fig:mf_convergence}, we study the loss curves for both the MF model and the OP-MF model.
-The plot tracks MSE loss over 1000 iterations, highlighting how the models approach the target matrix under varied learning rates.
+\textbf{Finding 2: OP-MF is more effective at reaching the SVD solution than standard MF trained with SGD.} In \cref{fig:gradients}(a), we study the loss curves for both the MF model and the OP-MF model.
+The plot tracks MSE loss over 1000 iterations.
 The red line represents the SVD solution as a baseline.
-Initially, both MF and OP-MF converge for most learning rates.
-However, across learning rates, OP-MF achieves lower loss than MF.
-Furthermore, four OP-MF solutions reach the reconstruction error achieved with SVD, while none of the standard MF ones do.
-This indicates that OP-MF is both less sensitive to hyperparameters than MF and can achieve a better solution in the best cases.

-Observing the loss curves more closely, we see that the loss values initially decrease at a generally similar rate for both OP-MF and MF.
-However, after a number of steps, OP-MF experiences a sudden acceleration in the loss reduction.
-This pattern aligns with \cite{arora2018optimization}'s theoretical analysis that over-parameterization of linear transforms functions as an acceleration method.
-Interestingly, the OP-MF loss curves seem to temporarily stall near the same reconstruction error as standard MF, only to then make slow but steady progress towards the SVD solution.
-We investigate the reason behind this from the perspective of gradients and predicted rank below.

-\textbf{How do the gradients behave in MF and OP-MF? }To offer clues into how OP-MF can improve performance, we examine the gradient norm of parameters and the gradient consistency between optimization steps, both shown in \cref{fig:gradients}.
-Erratic gradient norms can signal learning instability, while gradient consistency indicates how similar the gradient direction is between steps.

-Our results reveal an intriguing pattern: initially the gradient norms for both MF and OP-MF are closely aligned, followed by a divergence.
-Specifically, the gradient norm in OP-MF experiences a sharp spike, followed by a collapse and a subsequent phase of gradual growth.
-These fluctuations in gradient norms align with distinct phases in OP-MF’s loss curve.
-In the initial phase, where gradient norms are similar, both methods’ loss curves follow each other closely.
-In the next phase, OP-MF’s loss decreases faster, consistent with larger gradients in a stable direction.

-\cref{fig:gradients} illustrates gradient consistency, measured as the cosine similarity between gradients at 10-step intervals.
-Before the gradient norm collapse, gradients for both methods remain consistent, suggesting steady optimization.
-However, following the collapse, OP-MF’s gradients undergo a sharp direction change before again becoming consistent.
-In contrast, MF’s gradients remain consistently aligned throughout.
-This shift in OP-MF’s optimization path indicates a phase transition, where it adapts and begins progressing in a new direction—demonstrating a flexibility that MF lacks.
-This flexibility may allow OP-MF to make progress even in poorly conditioned loss landscapes.
+Interestingly, OP-MF solutions reach the best-case reconstruction error achieved with SVD, while Standard-MF cannot.

-\textbf{How does the rank of \( BA \) change over the course of training? }In addition to reconstruction error, another way to track progress towards a solution in matrix factorization is plotting the effective rank of the predicted matrix \( BA \) over the course of training.
+In addition to reconstruction error, another way to track progress towards a solution in matrix factorization is plotting the effective rank of the predicted matrix \( BA \) over the course of training.
 Effective rank $\rho$ is defined as